Estimated reading time: 8 minutes

 Leaders are gifted teachers and love to help others develop.

-They model leadership principles; help others to be credible people; identify employee growth opportunities; coach others on personal development; are not afraid of delegating responsibility and enjoy seeing others grow professionally.
+- Are not afraid of delegating responsibility and enjoy seeing others grow professionally.

 I always told my staff that I would know that I did a good job if I could walk out the door one day and know that things would go on as if I were still there.